 - Small classes, which allow for daily opportunities to learn through dialogue with your colleagues

 - Quality instruction and personal attention from our faculty members

-- Practical learning experiences that build upon the strengths of our faculty, the IIT community, and the rich opportunities offered in Chicago and beyond
+- Practical learning experiences that build upon the strengths of our faculty, the Illinois Tech community, and the rich opportunities offered in Chicago and beyond

 How can I learn more?

 Explore this site or contacting one of the following: